Welcome to the childhood world of our 43rd President, George W. Bush, and his remarkable family.

-Thursday, July 16th, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a very special, FREE reading event for children of all ages in the Visitor Center.
-We will read several books and Jaden Evans, a local 10 year-old author, will be reading one of his books, "The Rain".
+Thursday, September 17th, from 4:30-5:30 PM, the George W. Bush Childhood Home will be holding a FREE reading event for children of all ages in our Visitor Center.
+We will read several books including the feature book "If Kids Ruled the School".
 Each child will receive a signed copy of that book to call their own.
 Refreshments will also be served.

 Space is limited so call 432-685-1112 to reserve a place for your child.

 Midland College Students in Philanthropy, Enlink Midstream, The Hahl Proctor Charitable Trust, Oxy USA & The Texas Pecos Trail Region

 The Laura Bush Bookshelves are also fully stocked and ready for children of all ages to receive a free book to call their own.
 Come by during our normal business hours and pick out your book!
 Limit 1 book per child/day.
 You can also exchange your old books for new ones.

 New or gently used book donations are always welcomed.
 Drop your books off in our Gift Shop during our normal business hours.